Frewville, South Australia: Transport

 The suburb is well-serviced by public transport; buses run down Glen Osmond Road every 15 minutes until 6pm and there are numerous other bus routes in the city.
 The buses are provided by the Adelaide Metro.
 However, the majority of commuters still use cars and Frewville is well placed for this.
 Frewville residents can reach the Adelaide CBD by various routes, and the Adelaide Hills by way of Glen Osmond Road and the South Eastern Freeway.

 Residents

 The suburb is home to a number of families and retirees of predominantly Anglo-Celtic background.
 Some of the suburb is moderately wealthy, but as one border of Frewville is Glen Osmond road, a large part of the suburb is used for commercial and retail businesses.

 Attractions

 The main attractions of Frewville are the businesses along Glen Osmond Road - a McDonald's, Chinese and Mexican restaurants, along with a number of small businesses and motels.
 A prestige car company is located at the southernmost point adjacent to an office block that houses among other businesses a community television station.

 Politics

-Frewville is in the South Australian House of Assembly Electoral District of Unley and the Federal Division of Sturt.
+Frewville is in the state seat of Unley and the federal division of Sturt; both historically blue-ribbon Liberal electorates are currently represented by Labor MPs Alice Rolls and Claire Clutterham.